Registration

 Can I Leave A Deposit To Secure A Spot For My Child?

-Yes, when registering, a deposit is required to secure a spot.
-The Deposit is $200, which is applied to the sessions you book your child to attend.
-Deposits are spread in $50 increments for each session you select on your application if greater than four sessions.
+Yes, when registering, a deposit is required to secure a spot per child.
+The Deposit is $250, which is applied to the sessions you book your child to attend.
+Deposits are spread in increments for each session you select on your application if greater than one session.
+For example, if your child is attending four sessions, your deposit will be -$62.50 applied to each session, totaling $250.
 There are no refunds for deposits for any reason.

 I Need to Switch a Session, or I Am Planning To Go On Vacation, So My Child May Miss A Week.
 Is That An Issue?

 We will set up a camp schedule that will accommodate your vacation during registration.
-So long as your child is attending in two-week segments it can be accommodated.
+So long as your child is attending in two-week segments, it can be accommodated.
 This accommodation should be mentioned during your registration so that we know you have plans.
-Session-switching is allowed until May 20th, regardless of your child's enrollment date.
-If your child is registered after this date, changes will not be permitted unless approved by the Office of Membership.
+Session-switching is allowed until May 15th, regardless of your child's enrollment date.
+If your child is registered after this date, changes will not be permitted unless approved by the Office of Membership Management & Programs.

 When Is The Deadline For Payment For The First Session My Child Will Attend?

-• The first payment for campers starting the Charter Session ( June 17th) must be made before May 20th, 2024.
+• The first payment for campers starting the Charter Session ( June 22nd) must be made at least three weeks before the start of the session.

-• First payment for campers starting on or after (July 1st) must be made by June 3rd, 2024.
+• The first payment for campers starting on or after June 29th must be made by June 4th, 2026.

 My Child Is Already Registered; How Do I Pay Down My Balance Before Camp Begins?